geOcom 2025 at Rennes

 Jean-Baptiste Desbas, Nicolas Rochard, Vincent Fabry - Géo2France

-Experience Feedback on NGSI-LD/GeoServer Integration: Predictive Analysis of School Maps
+Feedback on NGSI-LD/Geoserver Integration: Predictive Analysis of School Mapping

 Presentation of the work done with Cerema as part of the Fabric’O project to predict and anticipate the number of students per neighborhood for schools dependent on the city, and closely monitor the evolution of population typology in the territory.
 The platform is based on the NGSI-LD specification and integrates several open-source tools including Twin ·Picks, Stellio, Superset, and GeoServer.